 Children who regularly use inhalers will be allowed to keep these with them throughout the school day and a spare can be stored in the first aid cabinet.
-If your child's asthma plan has higher needs, please discuss this with the class teacher (e.g. if they cannot self-administer / require nebulisers etc.).
+Please provide a copy of your child's asthma plan and if your child's plan has higher needs, please discuss this with the class teacher (e.g. if they cannot self-administer / require nebulisers etc.).